HugoNip/SceneView_Unity3D/README.md

 ### 1. Navigation
 go forward, backward, up, down, rotation
 ### 2. Interaction with 3D UI
 click bottons, check toggles, slide scrollbars
+show an example to build relationships between the toggles and cubes (show/hide), and between the scrollbars and cubes (go up/down).

 [**Demo**](https://youtu.be/F4rgRLcNyo0)